 Number of Exhibitions per year, 1960 to 1969: 1

-Total attendees per year for concerts, lectures, seminars, and all other education programming,
+Total attendees per year for concerts, lectures, seminars, and all other education programming at museum and library:

 For a sense of the substantial growth in range of public programming offered and audiences now served, read here.

 One of five top art research libraries in the world

 On-site visits to the library FY 2017: 5,823 (does not include books lent to other institutions)